-A: Yes.
-But it can fall victim to cross-contamination because it’s usually prepared with numerous ingredients that contain gluten.8
+A: Yes, edamame is naturally gluten-free.16 However, it can fall victim to cross-contamination because it's usually prepared with numerous ingredients that contain gluten.

 Q: Is edamame paleo?

 A: Like other legumes, edamame is not paleo.
-This is probably because soy and its many variants are a huge source of antitoxins, lectins and phytates, which all contribute to body malfunction.9
+This is probably because soy and its many variants are a huge source of antitoxins, lectins and phytates, which all contribute to body malfunction.17

 Q: Is edamame soy?

 A: Yes.
 Edamame pods are technically immature soybeans.
-The only difference between these two food products is the time period in which they are harvested.10
+The only difference between these two food products is the time period in which they are harvested.18